 Gibraltar has a specific guest profile that differs from typical tourist destinations.
 Understanding who books helps you decide if your property suits the market.

 - Business travellers.
-Gibraltar's financial services, gaming, and legal sectors bring a steady flow of professionals who need accommodation for a week or two.
-These are your best guests.
-They are quiet, low-maintenance, and book midweek when hotels are expensive.
+Gibraltar's financial services, gaming, and legal sectors bring a steady flow of professionals needing accommodation for a week or two.
+These are your best guests: quiet, low-maintenance, and booking midweek when hotels are expensive.

 - Cruise ship visitors.
-The cruise terminal brings thousands of passengers, but most are day visitors who do not stay overnight.
-A small percentage do stay the night before or after their cruise, but this is not a reliable source of bookings.
+The cruise terminal brings thousands of passengers, but most are day visitors.
+A small percentage book the night before or after their cruise, but this is not a reliable primary source of bookings on its own.

 - Families visiting military personnel.
-The British military presence in Gibraltar means a steady trickle of families visiting, particularly around holidays and school breaks.
+The British military presence generates a steady trickle of family visitors, particularly around school holidays.

 What Are the Regulations for Short-Term Letting in Gibraltar?

-- Building regulations.
+- Building deed restrictions.
 Some residential developments in Gibraltar have community rules that restrict or prohibit short-term letting.
-Before you commit, check your community deed and talk to the building management company.
-Ocean Village, for example, has had ongoing debates about holiday lets in residential blocks.
+Check your deed and speak to your building management company before listing.
+Ocean Village and similar residential blocks have had ongoing debates about holiday lets in apartment buildings.

 Should You Manage It Yourself or Use a Service?